anthonybeckett/c-sharp-notes/README.md

 dotnet add package CommunityToolkit.Mvvm
 ```

 The CommunityToolkit.Mvvm package is a huge productivity booster for MVVM in .NET MAUI.
-It provides source generators and attributes so you don’t have to write all the boilerplate `INotifyPropertyChanged`, commands, etc. yourself.
+It provides source generators and attributes so you don't have to write all the boilerplate `INotifyPropertyChanged`, commands, etc. yourself.

 In this library, we use Attributes to simplify the code.
 - [RelayCommand]